VultureProject/vulture-doc/vultureOS/docs/services/listener.md

  - CSC_DOMAINMANAGER
  - RETARUS

-`Use proxy` : Enable proxied request
+`Use proxy` : Use proxy for requests (will use System Proxy if no `Custom Proxy` is configured)

-`Custom Proxy` : Url of the proxy used by the API collector (system proxy if empty)
+`Custom Proxy` : Url of the proxy used by the API collector (system proxy if not set)

 `Verify certificate` : Enable the verification of the certificates used by the API endpoint